 - Steady spiritual growth

 Some days will feel harder than others.
-However, consistency is not built on emotion.
-Instead, it is built on faithfulness.
+That is not failure.
+It is reality.

 Start Where You Are

-You do not need perfect knowledge to begin.
-You need humility, a willingness to learn, and a commitment to remain consistent even when it feels unfamiliar.
+You do not need perfect understanding to begin.
+You need humility, consistency, and a willingness to return to Scripture.

-A devotional journal for beginners gives you structure for your daily devotion, direction in your Bible study, and a clear path toward lasting spiritual growth.
+A devotional journal for beginner provides structure for your daily devotion, direction for your Bible study, and a clear path toward spiritual growth.